 Have You Considered Leaving Grad School?
 You’re Not Alone

 If you are or have ever been a graduate student, at some point you have likely asked yourself the following question: “Do I really want to be in graduate school, or would I be better off pursuing a career that doesn’t require this degree?”

-If you are a grad student and you have made the decision to leave your program, take the following steps to ensure that the decision is a good one and that the transition is as graceful and painless as possible.
+If you’re a grad student and you’ve made the decision to quit graduate school, take the following steps to ensure that the decision is a good one and that the transition is as graceful and painless as possible.

-Step 1: Acknowledge That Your Decision to Leave Is A-OK and Get Support
+Step 1: Acknowledge That Your Decision to Quit Graduate School Is A-OK and Get Support

 Before telling your advisor you want out, though, discuss your decision with as many people as you are comfortable with.
-The reasons are several fold: not only will you get support from those who care about you, but you also may find alternative solutions or opportunities you may not have been aware of.
+There are several reasons for this: not only will you get support from those who care about you, but you also might find alternative solutions or opportunities you may not have been aware of.